Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Contextualized Alignment

-However, we acknowledge that Prop.\ref{prop:refinement}(i) cannot be strictly met, as guaranteeing $\mtx{U}\geq 0$, i.e., $\mtx{M}_{\Tilde{Y}}^{-1}\mtx{M}_{Y}\geq 0$ is not trivial.
+However, we admit that Prop.\ref{prop:refinement}(i) cannot be strictly met, as guaranteeing $\mtx{U}\geq 0$, i.e., $\mtx{M}_{\Tilde{Y}}^{-1}\mtx{M}_{Y}\geq 0$ is not trivial.
 This might explain why \emph{graph structure} is worse than \emph{cross-correlation} in our experiments.

 \paragraph{Cross-correlation.} We maximize Pearson cross-correlation between de-meaned $\mtx{M}_{\Tilde{Y}}$ and $\mtx{M}_Y$ in order to realize Prop.\ref{prop:refinement}(ii).
 The objective becomes: